 Whatever mode or modes of transportation you choose, remember to share the road and the sidewalks!

+RIT is recognized as a Bike Friendly University by the League of American Bicyclists.
 Bicycle commuting is recognized as a key component of RIT’s transportation system and is gaining popularity at RIT and on college campuses throughout the country.
 They offer a good alternative to get to and around campus, and to avoid traffic congestion using these recommended routes.
 RIT has increased the number of bicycle racks throughout campus to encourage the use of this form of transportation and to assist in their safekeeping.
 Use the Interactive Campus Map to find the bike rack closest to your destination.
 All bicyclists are encouraged to register their bicycle with the National Bike Registry; you can do this with the RIT Public Safety Department.

-Newly Installed Shared Use Path
+Shared Use Path

-More bicycle planning is currently underway.
 To find out more about bicycling safety, bicycling at RIT and connect with paths to the Greater Rochester Region click here.

 Shower and Storage Facilities